cyberforge1/imageForge/README.md

 ## Challenges

-- One major challenge in this project was creating a system that could store the images dynamically so that many users could access and interact with the application simultaneously.
+- Creating a system that could store the images dynamically so that many users could access and interact with the application simultaneously.
 This was resolved by attaching an AWS S3 Bucket.
-- Another challenge was correcting the grammar and other inconsistencies of the locally generated prompts.
+- Correcting the grammar and other inconsistencies of the locally generated prompts.
 This was resolved by making a call to the ChatGPT API.

 ## Contact Me
 - Visit my [LinkedIn](https://www.linkedin.com/in/obj809/) for more details.